SteeltoeOSS/Documentation/api/v3/stream/data-flow-stream.md

 <!-- END_NOTE -->

-For this example, assume you run Spring Cloud Data Flow and Skipper servers on your Cloud Foundry environment.
+This example assumes Spring Cloud Data Flow and Skipper servers are running in your Cloud Foundry environment.

 You can register the `HttpSource` source application.
 To do so: